hytest-org/hytest/dataset_preprocessing/gdp_data_prep.md

 8. For archiving (read performance), it is preferred that the time dimension be fixed rather than unlimited.

-#### Notes regarding flexibility and purpose of these requirements: {#DatasetPreparationfortheGeoDataPortal-Notesregardingflexibilityandpurposeoftheserequirements:}
+#### Notes regarding flexibility and purpose of these requirements:
 -   The Geo Data Portal archive includes a single, logical dataset, for each contiguous spatio-temporal domain. eg. Region-1 2000-2030, Region-2 2000-2030, Region-1 2070-2100, etc. These domains can be